Journeys with Emperors: Summary

 The book weaves together Kooyman's personal experiences with scientific findings about emperor penguins, organized around the major events in the birds' annual cycle.
 Opening with Kooyman's first encounters with emperor penguins, the narrative establishes the harsh Antarctic setting before comparing emperor and king penguin breeding strategies.

 The core chapters detail Kooyman's fieldwork at Ross Sea colonies, especially Cape Washington, where he and his teams endured months camping on sea ice to study the penguins.

 The book identifies and elaborates upon four critical annual journeys undertaken by the penguins: the commuter journey, involving feeding trips during chick rearing; the fledging journey, marking young penguins' initial venture away from colonies; the pre-molt journey, where adults gather nourishment for the demanding molt period; and the post-molt journey, which sees birds returning to breeding sites.

 Significant attention is given to the penguins' extraordinary diving capabilities, with dives frequently reaching depths of over 500 meters, a subject Kooyman studied using innovative technologies he helped develop, such as time-depth recorders.
 The work also describes interactions with predators like leopard seals and killer whales.

 The final chapter discusses broader environmental concerns, and the vulnerability of emperor penguins to climate change due to the melting of essential sea ice habitats.
-The narrative is supported by photographic documentation, diagrams, and accessible online multimedia content that provide further context and illustrate the research and penguin behavior described throughout the text.
+The narrative is supported by photographic documentation, diagrams, and accessible online multimedia content that provides further context and illustrate the research and penguin behavior described throughout the text.